Baachus/Playwright-Example/readme.txt

-    Pytest Assertions (assertions for test verifications) - pip install pytest-assertions Pytest Concurrent (multiple threads running at the same time) - pip install pytest-concurrent Pytest Slack (Notifications on slack from pytest) - pip install pytest-slack
+    Pytest Assertions (assertions for test verifications) - pip install pytest-assertions Pytest Concurrent (multiple threads running at the same time) - pip install pytest-concurrent Pytest Slack (Notifications on slack from pytest) - pip install pytest-slack Pytest BDD (Behavior Driven Development for pytest for writing tests in gherkin) - pip install pytest-bdd

+The Gherkin extension is installed in visual studio code for ease of reading feature files for BDD test cases.